Farming

 • Difficulty of resale

-• Risk of discount on resale
+• Risk of a discount in case of resale

 • Low agricultural rents

-Renting or selling farm buildings
+Leasing or selling agricultural buildings

-• The advantages of leasing land
+• The same advantages as land leasing

-• The disadvantages of leasing land
+• The same disadvantages as land leasing

 • Risk of under-investment by the tenant